 The opal is an atypical stone that invites fantastic dreams and stories.
 By tilting our gaze on her, we appropriate it, we imagine a world, a landscape, according to the lighting that enhances it.

 The fantastic changing game of the opal is a reflection of the variations of emotions and states of mind of people.
 To each his opal, their mood, their vision of things.
 The opals are like the emotions of man: always different and always new.
 Philippe Tournaire particularly likes this character stone, which awakens our curiosity and charms us with its enigmatic and unexpected beauty.

 In many cases, when we think "opal", we think first of all of the superstitions that it stems from it, which are sometimes at a pejorative connotation.

-In reality, we will see through the explanations that will follow that the opal is considered to be the bearer of hope, love and purity for many peoples, and this since the dawn of time.
+In reality, we will see through the explanations which will follow that the opal is considered to be the bearer of hope, ofamour And purity for many peoples, since the dawn of time.
 All that nature can offer splendor seems to be gathered in the lush and varied reflections of a quality opal: fire, lightning in the colors of the rainbow and the sweet shine of the southern seas.
 Generating many legends and superstitions, this surprising stone knows a changing reputation through ages and cultures.

-– Opal Age : Scientists believe that most opal deposits have been made between 15 and 30 million years ago.
+– Opal Age : Scientists believe that most of the opal deposits have been made between 15 and 30 million years ago.

 – Opal crystalline formula: Sio2, NH2O.
 The opal is a hydrated silicon dioxide and has no crystal structure.